nybblr/tap_dance/README.md

-Bindler: Homebrew meets Bundler
+TapDance: Homebrew meets Bundler
 ===============================

 Homebrew rocks, but managing system level dependencies can become a pain to track across multiple machines.
 Bundler was designed to make explicit declaration of Ruby dependencies consistent and painless.
-Bindler aims to do the same for system binaries by alleviating such issues as:
+TapDance aims to do the same for system binaries by alleviating such issues as:
 - "What did I `brew install` to make my vim plugins work?"
 - "With what extra arguments did I run my python installation?"
 - "Did I install that item in `brew list` for a reason I don't remember, or is it an automatically installed dependency?"